Skip to content

 I -->|No| K[Human review]

-The pre-flag report tells the reviewer where to focus, and can return flagged functions to the agent for regeneration before human time is spent.
+The pre-flag report tells the reviewer where to focus.
+It can also return flagged functions to the agent for regeneration before a human spends time on them.

 The research outcome is a direct input to agent prompting.
 Configure your agent's scope instructions to target each deletion category: